 Be sure to ask the important questions!

 Most states require contractors to carry a contractor’s license along with insurance such as worker’s compensation, liability, and property damage coverage.
-For your protection be sure and ask to see your contractor’s license and insurance certificates.
+For your protection be sure and ask to see your contractor’s license and insurance certificates for contractors.

 Double check the dates and be certain both the insurance certificates and licenses will be valid throughout the project.
-In addition be sure that any sub-contractor used on your property is adequately insured.
+In addition be sure that any sub-contractor or HVAC technicians used on your property is adequately insured.

 DO NOT do business with uninsured and unlicensed contractors, if you do you may be liable for injuries or damages that happen on your property!